 To get to the Reading Goals Model preference page, follow these steps:

-- On the Home page, select your name in the top right corner.
+- On the Home page, select your initials in the top right corner.
 Then, choose Edit Preferences from the menu that opens.

 You can also select Accelerated Reader Independent Reading on the Home page and then choose Preferences from the popup menu.